jzhao0802/palab/functions/extreme_values.md

  * Check that the variables listed in `ex_val_thrsh` exist in `input`.
 Otherwise return an error specifying which variable name in `ex_val_thrsh` does not exist in `input`.
  * For variables where the row entry for _Thrsh_ is numerical: cap values greater than or equal to the provided threshold value, i.e. x[x>thrsh] = thrsh.
  * For numerical variables that are contained in `input` but not listed in `ex_val_thrsh`:  compute the value at the `pth` percentile (`x_pth`) for each variable and use it to replace values greater than or equal to the value at `pth` percentile for that variable, i.e. `x[x>=x_pth] = x_pth`.
+ * For variables that have an entry in the _MinThrsh_ column, ensure that the value of the variable is no lower than this number.
  * For variables where the row entry for _Thrsh_ is "N": do not alter these variables.
  * Produce `ex_val_thrsh_output.csv` which takes the same <duplicate> form to `ex_val_thrsh`:
    * First column: the list of variables that were capped for extreme values.